-Whistler Creekside was actually the site of the first gondola in Whistler, which was built in 1966 and part of a failed, but tactical, attempt to host the 1968 Winter Olympic Games (visit the Whistler Museum for the full story).
+Whistler Creekside was actually the site of the first gondola in Whistler, which was built in 1966 and part of a failed, but tactical, attempt to host the 1968 Winter Olympic Games.
 It was so popular that eager skiers would sometimes have to wait up to three hours to get a ride, so the Garibaldi Lift Company said that if you hiked to the mid-station you got to ski for free – nice.

 Here’s our Insider’s Guide to staying in Whistler Creekside.